 I was a founding member of Orquesta La Moderna Tradición, one of the few charanga orchestras outside of Cuba, co-founded by Cuban dance and percussion master Roberto Borrell and violinist Tregar Otton.
 (Charangas feature violins and flute instead of the brass instruments in typical Cuban dance bands.)
 I played piano, sang background, arranged, and recorded three CDs with this 11-piece group over nearly sixteen years (1996-2012).

 Initially founded as a repertory orchestra specializing in classic instrumental Cuban danzón and cha-cha-cha, LMT recorded two CDs featuring these styles, ‘Danzonemos’ and ‘Goza Conmigo’.
-After Borrell moved abroad in 2004, the group added singers and expanded its repertoire, incorporating modern Cuban music styles such as timba.
+After Borrell left in 2004, the group added singers and expanded its repertoire, incorporating modern Cuban music styles such as timba.
 These changes were showcased in our third CD ‘En Canto’, which I co-produced, engineered, edited, and mixed.